mlcommons/mobile_app_open/flutter/documentation/result-spec.md

     * `value_name`: string.
 Value from `setting.value.name` that is passed to backend
 * `performance_run`: map
   May be null if performance was not tested in this benchmark.
-  * `score`: floating point number
+  * `throughput`: floating point number
-    Throughput value for performance run of the benchmark.
+    Throughput value for this run of the benchmark.
+    May be null for an accuracy run.
+  * `accuracy`: floating point number
+    Accuracy value for this run of the benchmark.
+    Value must be normalized between `0` and `100`.
+    May be null for a performance run if groundtruth file is not provided.
   * `measured_duration_ms`: floating point number
     Actual duration of the benchmark in milliseconds for start to finish.
   * `measured_samples`: integer number